 and moreover, $s^\gamma_p(U_\gamma) = \gamma U_\gamma$.
 Observe that, as $Z(R) = \C$, then $s^\gamma_p(W) = \gamma W$ for any unitary $W \in R$ satisfying $(s^\gamma_p)^p = \Ad W$.
 For our purposes, we will let $p=2$ and $\gamma = -1$, and fix an outer automorphism $\alpha \in \Aut(R)$ with $\alpha^2 = \Ad u$ and $\alpha(u) = -u$.
 Observe that $u = U_2$ as defined above guarantees $u^2 = 1$, and so $\alpha^4 = \id$.

-By \Cref{factor_dense_subalgebra_unique_trace}, there is an $\alpha$-invariant, norm-separable, weak*-dense C*-subalgebra $A \subseteq R$ containing $u$ and having unique trace (denote the unique trace on both $R$ and $A$ by $\tau$).
+Consider the $\Z_4$ action on $R$ induced by $\alpha$, and observe that by weak*-separability of $R$, we have that $u \in R$ is contained in a norm-separable, weak*-dense C*-subalgebra.
+By \Cref{factor_dense_subalgebra_unique_trace}, there is a $\Z_4$-invariant, norm-separable, weak*-dense unital C*-subalgebra $A \subseteq R$ containing $u$ and having a unique trace (denote the unique trace on both $R$ and $A$ by $\tau$).
 We claim that this is the C*-algebra we are looking for.

 First, we verify that if $\pi : A \to B(H_\tau)$ is the GNS representation, then we get $\pi(A)'' = R$.
 Denote the GNS Hilbert spaces of $(A,\tau)$ and $(R,\tau)$ by $L^2(A,\tau)$ and $L^2(R,\tau)$, respectively, and note that $L^2(A,\tau) \subseteq L^2(R,\tau)$.
 As $A$ is SOT-dense in $R \subseteq B(L^2(R,\tau))$, then if $x \in R$ with $(a_\lambda) \subseteq A$ SOT-convergent to $x$, it is easy to see that $(a_\lambda)$ is also $\norm{\cdot}_2$-convergent to $x$.
 It follows that $L^2(A,\tau) = L^2(R,\tau)$, and so $\pi(A)'' = R$.